 On another level companies and corporations are increasingly blocking access mainly as a profit maximisation technique.
 What happens in this case is that access is selectively restricted based on your physical location.
 This means you might find that parts of a web site are only accessible in particular countries and you’ll be blocked if you’re actually outside those locations.
 So if you’ve tried to watch Hulu from outside the US then you’ll have seen these blocks and similarly try and access the BBC from outside the UK and the same thing will happen.

-Fortunately the VPN allows you to bypass both these situations both the commercial and political filtering.
+Fortunately the VPN allows you to bypass both these situations both the commercial and political filtering and even watch British TV.
 This is because the website you visit only sees the IP address and location of the VPN server not your real one.
 So if you’re connected to a VPN in the right country you can access whatever you like.
 Millions watch the BBC from all over the world using a simple VPN to hide their location.
 Unfortunately things are beginning to change and the technology war between the web site and the VPN service providers has started to escalate.
 Over the last few months for example the BBC have started blocking VPN connections from accessing the BBC iPlayer application.

 It means that for the moment, the VPN service is still one of the most useful internet tools especially for travelers, holiday makers and expats.
 The only company which has managed to block the majority of access is the media streaming giant Netflix.
 What this company has done is to restrict access from any server with a commercially registered IP address.
 This blocked a huge proportion (over 95%) of VPN services with only a few having the ability to use residential addresses.
 You can read about one company that has bypassed this issue here – supplying Netflix IP addresses.
 It is unclear whether other companies will follow suit to this method or they are simply evaluating the success of the method.